In the End: Chart performance

-"In the End" is Linkin Park's highest-charting single in the US, debuting at number 78 and peaking at number two on the US Billboard Hot 100 chart in March 2002 and being kept off the top spot by "Ain't It Funny" by Jennifer Lopez and Ja Rule.
+"In the End" is Linkin Park's highest-charting single in the US, debuting at number 78 and peaking at number two on the US Billboard Hot 100 chart in March 2002.
 It stayed on the chart a total of 38 weeks.
 It reached number one on the Modern Rock Tracks chart for five weeks, starting in December 2001, becoming their first hit on this chart.
 It has spent 44 weeks there, becoming their longest running on that chart and it also hit number three on the Mainstream Rock Tracks chart spending 40 weeks on the chart, their second longest after "One Step Closer" at 42 weeks.
 It also reached number one on the Pop Songs chart for five weeks also and it stayed on the chart for 27 weeks.
 "In the End" was the seventh best performing single on the Billboard Hot 100 during 2002, and was the second best performing rock song and alternative song of the decade on the Alternative Songs chart and the Rock Songs chart only behind Trapt's "Headstrong" and Nickelback's "How You Remind Me" respectively.
 As of June 2014, the single has sold 2,555,000 copies in the United States.
+On February 27, 2024, the single was certified Diamond in the United States by the RIAA.

 "In the End" reached the top five on the Canadian BDS Airplay chart and remained in the top five for another month.
 "In the End" debuted higher on the Canadian Hot 100 than it did in the US and peaked at number one three weeks later for two weeks.
 It peaked higher in Canada than "Papercut".